kabirbaidhya/boss/README.md

     build    Build the application.
     check    Check the current remote branch and the last commit. deploy   Deploy to remote source.
     prod     Configures the prod server environment.
     logs     Tail the logs.
     restart  Restart the service.
     run      Run a custom script.
-    status   Get the status of the service. stop     Stop the systemctl service.
+    status   Check the status of the service. stop     Stop the service.
     sync     Sync the changes on the branch with the remote (origin).
 ```